P-OPSTeam/wallet-exporter/README.md

 ## Edit config.yaml

-Supported types of wallet: cosmos, evm, substrate (polkadot for example)
+Supported types of wallet: cosmos, evm, substrate (polkadot for example), solana

 For cosmos wallets (celestia for example), the name of the network must match what is in ```https://chains.cosmos.directory```